 Corpinnat and noble white wines

-Seventy five years later, the fruit of the native varieties of the Penedès Xarel lo,Xarel·lo Vermell, Parellada and Macabeo continue to be cultivated in our vineyards, according to organic viticulture guidelines allowing us to produce long quality vintage sparkling wines inspired in the craft of the méthode champenoise.
+Seventy years later, the fruit of the native varieties of the Penedès – Xarel·lo, Parellada and Macabeo – continue to be cultivated in our vineyards, according to ecological viticulture guidelines allowing us to produce long quality vintages sparkling wines inspired in the craft of the méthode champenoise (traditional method).
 Since 1998, with the third generation of the Nadal family now heading the winery, our range of products has expanded.
 We have started to develop the first white wines of the estate with a firm commitment to the xarel lo variety.
 We also launched the first sweet white wine of natural botrytis developed in Spain.
-True to the spirit of our founder, the wines of Nadal today continue to express man’s commitment to the land.
+True to the spirit of our founder, the wines and cavas Nadal of today continue to express man’s commitment to the land.

 Organic and sustainable viticulture